eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 If there is more than one route defined in the original config.yml, we’ll address those later.
 Just pick the most sensible one to start with.

-Reload in the browser https://ci.kbase.us#PLUGIN to confirm that the changes took hold.

 #### Set up menu items in kbase-ui

 Menu items are defined in top level config.yml, but will not appear in the ui unless they are enabled in the kbase-ui configuration.

-The files `config/app/dev/services.yml` and `config/app/prod/services.yml` contain the definitions of both the hamburger and sidebar navigation.
+The files `config/app/services.yml`  contains the definitions of both the hamburger and sidebar navigation.

-> Note that soon we will condense down to a single set of app configuration files.

 After updating the ui services.yml files, you’ll need to rebuild the ui